-7 best places to buy a real Christmas tree in Hong Kong
+7 best stores to buy a real Christmas tree in Hong Kong

 You can expect that once again Christmas trees in Hong Kong will be in short supply since there will be so many more people in the city than usual at this time of year.